mpicbg-scicomp/tissue_miner/README.md

 You can install the latest version of Tissue Analyzer (formerly known as Packing Analyzer) within FIJI (http://fiji.sc/Fiji).
 To do so:

-* -launch FIJI
+* launch FIJI
-* -open the "Help" menu
+* open the "Help" menu
-* -click on "Update..."
+* click on "Update..."
-* -click on "Manage update sites"
+* click on "Manage update sites"
-* -click on "Add" and enter "http://sites.imagej.net/TA/" in the URL field (and anything you like in the "Name" field)
+* click on "Add" and enter "http://sites.imagej.net/TA/" in the URL field (and anything you like in the "Name" field)
-* -click "Close" and FIJI should offer you to install TA.
+* click "Close" and FIJI should offer you to install TA.

 Once the installation is complete, restart FIJI, open the "Plugins" menu and click on "Tissue Analyzer"